 Where Do Blind Pimples Come From?

-Acne in general comes from four different sources:
+First we must consider, what causes acne?
+Acne, in general, comes from four different sources:

 - Excess oil production: Have you ever noticed that acne most frequently appears on your face, forehead, chest, upper back, and shoulders?
 That’s because these are the areas where our skin has the most oil glands.

 - Clogged hair follicles: Hair follicles are connected to the oil glands on those popular acne sites.
 Pimples are caused when follicle walls bulge.
-This produces a whitehead.
-When a hair follicle becomes blocked, and then infected or inflamed, acne shows up in red bumps with white centers.
+This produces a white head.
+When a hair follicle becomes blocked and then infected or inflamed, acne shows up in red bumps with white centres.

-- Bacteria: Bacteria clogging skin pores turns brown when it hits the air, causing what are commonly referred to as, “blackheads.”
+- Bacteria: Bacteria clogging skin pores turns brown when it hits the air, causing what is commonly referred to as, “blackheads.”